 Maria Montessori believed that “beauty could be found in nature and that nature itself should be and is the most infinite source of creative inspiration” source.

-This time-out nature walk had the purpose of collecting natural objects for our next art exploration.
+This time-out nature walk was intended to collect natural objects for our next art exploration.
 We looked for something that was not too small or too big, had different textures, and was easy to roll.
 (A knows from working with geometric solids that some shapes we can roll and some we can’t).

 – wooden tray